-It’s teacher appreciation week!
+It’s almost teacher appreciation week!
 Time to say thank you to the tireless individuals who challenge the minds of our little ones, support them both academically and socially, and inspire them to think big about their future.

 How are you going to show your appreciation?